x55xaa/dll-spider/README.md

  $ ./dll-spider enum
 ```

-This will return a list of process names along with their respective PIDs.
+This will return a list of process PIDs alongside their respective names.

 ### Inject a DLL